stfc/PSyclone/doc/developers.rst

 	   :width: 600
 	   :align: center

+Inter-grid kernels are only permitted to deal with fields on two, neighbouring levels of the mesh hierarchy.
+In the context of a single inter-grid kernel we term the coarser of these meshes the "coarse" mesh and the other the "fine" mesh.

 There are two types of inter-grid operation; the first is "prolongation" where a field on a coarse mesh is mapped onto a fine mesh.
 The second is "restriction" where a field on a fine mesh is mapped onto a coarse mesh.
+Given the factor of two difference in resolution between the fine and coarse meshes, the depth of any halo accesses for the field on the fine mesh must automatically be double that of those on the coarse mesh.

 Loop iterators
 --------------